cldf-datasets/liljegrenhindukush/raw/PH01a-Retroflexion.md

 | b.  | /ʈʂʰan/ | ‘leaf’ (KHW-40listAA:012)   |
 | c.  | /uʂak/  | ‘cold’ (KHW-ValQuestAA:060) |

-Retroflexion is a strongly areal feature, present in as many as 54 of the sample languages.
+Retroflexion is a strongly areal feature, present in nearly all of the sample languages.
 Turkic is the only phylogenetic grouping in which this feature is entirely absent.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|